ainfatihahh/Face-Recognition-System/Project-Management-Plan/E. PROJECT_CLOSING.md

 3. To create a system that is able to record the details of the attendance that will display the date, time, and person's name.

 **5.3 IMPACTS**
-1. A Haar cascade classifier was used which was able to recognize faces with great accuracy and efficiency using the OpenCV library.
+1. Easy access to check the attendance list in the future compared to manual recording attendance.
 2. Able to determine the faces of people entering and exiting a specific place such as class to take attendance.
 3. Reduced the time consumed in taking attendance.